Chapter 2:

 Third Chances In the Bygone

-As Zephyr stepped through the threshold, he was immediately greeted by the familiar sight of a tall, Amazonian-esque, woman.
-Her long dark brown hair was tied in a loose bun, and a pair of silver glasses were perched on her nose.
-She was engrossed in a document, her sharp eyes scanning its text before looking up at the sound of the door opening.
-Her expression immediately shifted from concentration to surprise.
+Minerva was a tall, Amazonian-esque woman with long dark brown hair tied in a loose bun.
+She was engrossed in a document, her eyes scanning its text before looking up at him.

 "Zeph?
 What are you… doing here so late?"
-Minerva asked, tilting her head to the side.
-"I saw your truck pull in, but I thought I was… mistaken when you didn't come by.
+Minerva asked in her usual stilted language.
+"I saw your truck, but I thought I was… mistaken when you didn't come by.
 Did you… lose track of time again?"

-He smiled, shaking his head at the awkwardly paced speech.
-"Nah, I just got sidetracked.
-Had an unexpected conversation with someone out in the yard.
-Anyway, do you have a moment to talk, Min?"
+"You could say an unexpected conversation with someone out in the yard.
+Speaking of, do you have a moment to talk, Min?"

-"For you?
-Always," she replied, setting the paper she was reading down on her desk.
-"Can I offer you… something to drink?
+"Can I offer you… something to drink first?
 I have tea, coffee, water…"

 "I'll pass.
 I'm only going to take a minute of your time, if that."